County Guide

 Key takeaways

-• Delaware County has an estimated 576,000 residents in 184 square miles — one of the most densely populated counties in Pennsylvania.
+• Delaware County has approximately 576,000 residents (U.S. Census Bureau, 2023 ACS) in 184 square miles — one of Pennsylvania's most densely populated counties, sharing its entire eastern border with Philadelphia.

 Delaware County quick facts